Rittenhouse gives account of shootings: 'I defended myself' - NewsBreak

 Rittenhouse gives account of shootings: 'I defended myself'

-KENOSHA, Wis. — (AP) — Kyle Rittenhouse told jurors at his murder trial that he tried to get away from his pursuers the night he shot three men during street unrest in Kenosha, saying he never wanted to kill anyone: “I didn't do anything wrong.
+Kyle Rittenhouse told jurors at his murder trial that he tried to get away from his pursuers the night he shot three men during street unrest in Kenosha saying he never wanted to kill anyone: “I didn't do anything wrong.
 I defended myself.”

 The 18-year-old spent most of Wednesday giving his account of what happened in just a few frenzied minutes on Aug.
 25, 2020, sobbing so hard at one point that the judge called a recess.